Fran Solomon, Founder

 Rick Solomon, Founding Member

-Currently a manufacturer of men’s clothing, Rick started his career in Los Angeles before moving to Hong Kong, where he lived for 10 years.
+A true entrepreneur.
+Rick is currently in the art business yet enjoys other endeavors as well.
+Formerly a manufacturer of men’s clothing, Rick started his career in Los Angeles before moving to Hong Kong, where he lived for 10 years.
 In addition to manufacturing, Rick enjoys real estate development.
 Other interests include travel, golf, sailing and good friends.

 Rick resides in Los Angeles with his wife, Fran, and their three children, Matthew, Alex and Lianna.